Sets

 In mathematics we build new objects and theorems from previous ones, with ever increasing complexity.
 However, we have to start somewhere in math, and for much of modern mathematics we start with set theory.

 Sets are often thought of as primitive notions.
 This means they can’t be defined from other concepts, and act as a bedrock for building more complex mathematical objects.
-We often build set theory from two primitive notions, sets and containment.
+We build set theory from two primitive notions, sets and containment.

 This definition is most likely unsatisfying.
 We have said nothing on the nature of what it means to be a collection or what it means to be an element.
 However, it is good enough for the purposes of this chapter, and once one has an intuitive understanding of a set one may look to axiomatic set theory for more concrete definitions and answers.
 For now though, lets examine what is meant by an element.